tmj1432/Death-Row-Last-Statement-Topic-Modeling/README.md

 ## Introduction

-This project showcases web scraping using BeautifulSoup and topic modeling using BERTopic
+This project showcases web scraping using BeautifulSoup to scrape last messages of inmates on death row, perform natural language processing and topic model these messages using BERTopic.

 ## Webscraping